wiedem/dvesecurity-apple/Source/DVESecurity.docc/Keychain/Keychain.md

 Use the functionality provided in the ``Legacy`` container for file based keychains of macOS.

-- Note: Trying to use the methods for the Data Protection Keychain in macOS applications without an application ID will cause your app to crash with a fatal error.
-Such macOS applications do not have access to the Data Protection Keychain.
+- Note: macOS applications without an application ID do not have access to the Data Protection Keychain and trying to use the APIs from such an application will result in a runtime error..

 ## Topics